cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 most cases ``__init__()``.
 Each process needed to know the ``Simulation`` instance it belonged to.
 This reference was passed implicitly in the procedural API and had to be passed explicitly in the object-oriented API.
-Apart from some internal problems, this made it quite verbose to define a simple process.
+Apart from some internal problems, this made it quite cumbersome to define a simple process.

 Processes were started by passing the ``Process`` and the generator returned by the PEM to either the global ``activate()`` function or the corresponding ``Simulation`` method.

 Process in SimPy 3 can be any Python generator function---normal functions or instance methods.
-Hence, they are now just called process functions or methods.
-They usually require a reference to the :class:`~simpy.core.Environment` that they live in, but this is completely optional.
+Hence, they are now just called process functions.
+They usually require a reference to the :class:`~simpy.core.Environment` to interact with, but this is completely optional.

 Processes are now started by passing the process generator to the environment's :meth:`~simpy.core.Environment.start()` method.